Hesham-Programer/AI-Workspace/README.md

 # Gemini – Django Chat Interface

-A clean, Bootstrap‑styled Django application that provides a simple chat interface.
-The UI is centralized through a shared base template, making pages consistent and easy to extend.
+> A modern, responsive chat interface powered by Django and Bootstrap 5, built for clarity, speed, and extensibility.

+Gemini is a production‑ready foundation for conversational web experiences.
+It centralizes layout, assets, and UX patterns in a shared base template to ensure consistency, accessibility, and rapid iteration across pages.
+With CSRF‑protected forms, clean Bootstrap components, and a clear separation of concerns, the project is ideal for building assistants, knowledge bots, or Q&A tools—while remaining easy to brand, extend, and deploy.

 ## Features